sabariraj01/Pneumonia_Detection_Using-CNN/README.md

     python3 -m venv venv
     source venv/bin/activate

+<>Install the required packages.

+    pip install -r requirements.txt

 <> Download the dataset and place it in the data/ directory and run the ipy notebook file.

 ## Model Architecture :

-  The CNN model consists of several convolutional layers followed by max-pooling layers, and dense layers for classification.
-The model is trained using the Adam optimizer and binary cross-entropy loss function.
+  The CNN model architecture consists of several convolutional layers, each followed by max-pooling layers, and finally dense layers for classification.

+Summary of the model :

+* Conv2D layers with ReLU activation
+* MaxPooling2D layers
+Flatten layer
+Dense layers with ReLU activation
+Output Dense layer with sigmoid activation for binary classification

 ## Results :
 <> The model achieved: